IrronRoman19/final-project-devops-sela/README.md

 ##### Observation namespace

 Prometheus server responsibles for observation metrics from application pods.
+In this project using metrics to observe CPU usage and Memory usage in app pods.
 Prometheus server works in port 9090 (with using type NodePort).

-Grafana server pulls metrics from Prometheus servers relevant metrics.
+Grafana server imports the above metrics from Prometheus servers relevant metrics.
 Grafana server works in port 3000 (with using type NodePort).

 ### Pipelines